Italy

 EP Produzione

-operates a total generation capacity of 4,300 MW through four gas-fired power plants and one coal-fired power plant in Italy, making it one of the most relevant power generation players in the country.
-EP Produzione efficient and high-performance power stations are managed according to the highest environmental, safety and reliability standards.
+EP Produzione S.p.A. operates a total net installed capacity of 4.84 GW through four gas-fired power plants and one coal-fired power plant, making it one of the most relevant power generation players in the country.
+Its efficient and high-performance power stations are managed according to the highest environmental, safety and reliability standards, including the hard coal power plant Fiume Santo on the Sardinia Island with an installed capacity of 599 MW which ensures local grid stability.

 More on www.epproduzione.com